vulppi-dev/IntREST/docs/GET_START.md

 yarn dev
 ```

 The development server will spin up, and you can now start building your IntREST application.
+The default port is `4000`, but you can change this by setting the `PORT` environment variable or in `port` property, in `intrest.config.mjs` file configuration.

 By following these steps, you'll have a IntREST project up and running, ready for you to begin developing your RESTful APIs with ease.